Magnetorquer: Construction

 Typically three coils are used, although reduced configurations of two or even one magnet can suffice where full attitude control is not needed or external forces like asymmetric drag allow underactuated control.
 The three coil assembly usually takes the form of three perpendicular coils, because this setup equalizes the rotational symmetry of the fields which can be generated; no matter how the external field and the craft are placed with respect to each other, approximately the same torque can always be generated simply by using different amounts of current on the three different coils.

 As long as current is passing through the coils and the spacecraft has not yet been stabilized in a fixed orientation with respect to the external field, the craft's spinning will continue.

-Very small satellites may use permanent magnets instead of coils.

 Advantages

 Magnetorquers are lightweight, reliable, and energy-efficient.
 Unlike thrusters, they do not require expendable propellant, so they could in theory work indefinitely as long as sufficient power is available to match the resistive load of the coils.
 In Earth orbit, sunlight is one such practically inexhaustible energy source, using solar panels.

 Another advantage over momentum wheels and control moment gyroscopes is the absence of moving parts, hence significantly higher reliability.